hakatashi/chars/README.md

 sufficiently explains why, but I can simply answer that **the chars of JavaScript is not just the chars of Unicode.**

-In Unicodes, a pair of surrogates constitutes (In other word, “expresses”) one character by itself.
+In Unicode, a pair of surrogates constitutes (In other word, “expresses”) one character by itself.
-In JavaScript, thanks to [the UCS-2-like behavior,](https://mathiasbynens.be/notes/javascript-encoding) the pair is treated as two characters.
+In JavaScript, thanks to [its UCS-2-like behavior,](https://mathiasbynens.be/notes/javascript-encoding) the pair is treated as two characters.

 ```js